joelagnel/joelfernandes.org/_includes/about.markdown

 Hello!
 I'm Joel and this my personal website built with Jekyll!
 I currently work at NVIDIA.
-My interests are GPU software, device drivers, scheduler, RCU, tracing, synchronization, memory models and other kernel internals.
+My interests are GPU software, Linux device drivers, scheduler, RCU, tracing, synchronization, memory models and other kernel internals.
 I also love contributing to the upstream Linux kernel and other open source projects.